ribeirux/jalphanode/README.md

 ### Service

-To run as a service, just execute the script: bin/jalphanode-service.
+To run as a service, just execute the script **bin/jalphanode-service**.
 This script by default uses the sample configuration file (etc/jalphanode-config.xml).
 You can change some configurations of this script, for instance, change the path of the configuration file, enable JMX (disabled by default), add JVM parameters, etc..

-By default the script shows all available options.

 ### CLI

 CLI should be used only for testing proposes.
-To launch CLI, just execute the script: bin/jalphanode
+To launch CLI, just execute the script **bin/jalphanode**.
 By default the script shows all available options.

-To start jalphanode through the CLI using the sample configuration file, just run:
-* bin/jalphanode -s etc/jalphanode-config.xml (the configuration file is optional)
+To start jalphanode through the CLI using the sample configuration file, just run **bin/jalphanode -s etc/jalphanode-config.xml** (configuration file is optional)

 ### GUI

 GUI should be used only for testing proposes.
-To launch GUI, run: bin/jalphanode -g
+To launch GUI, run *bin/jalphanode -g*

 You can select an optional configuration file before starting jalpahnode.
 To use the sample configuration file, just select the file **etc/jalphanode-config.xml** using the browse button, and push start.